Internet Engineering

 • HTTP is a stateless protocol

-• Server does not remember it's client
+• The server does not remember its client between requests

 Solution of Stateless Problem: Cookie [RFC 6265]